Biden's Vatican meeting with Pope Francis runs into overtime

 “It’s good to be back,” Biden said as he shook the hand of one of them.
 “I’m Jill’s husband,” he said to another before he was ushered into the frescoed Apostolic Palace and taken upstairs to the pope’s private library.

-Biden's private meeting with the pope lasted about 75 minutes, an unusually long time for an audience with the pontiff.
+Biden's private meeting with the pope lasted about 75 minutes, according to the Vatican, an unusually long time for an audience with the pontiff.
 The pair then proceeded to a broader meeting with the first lady and top officials joining.
 The lengthy session put Biden behind schedule for his meetings later Friday.

+According to the Vatican, Biden presented Francis a woven chasuble, or liturgical vestment, made in 1930 by the famed papal tailor Gamarelli and used by the pope’s Jesuit order in the U.S., where it was held in the archives of Holy Trinity Church, Biden’s regular parish in Washington.

+People are also reading…

+Francis gave Biden a ceramic tile depicting the iconography of the pilgrim, as well as a collection of the pope’s main teaching documents, the Vatican said.

-The president takes pride in his Catholic faith, using it as moral guidepost to shape many of his social and economic policies.
+Biden takes pride in his Catholic faith, using it as moral guidepost to shape many of his social and economic policies.
 Biden wears a rosary and frequently attends Mass, yet his support for abortion rights and same-sex marriage has put him at odds with many U.S. bishops, some of whom have suggested he should be denied Communion.

-People are also reading…

-No live pictures or video of the meeting was expected, due to last-minute Vatican restrictions on press access.
+No live pictures or video of the meeting were provided due to last-minute Vatican restrictions on press access.

 White House press secretary Jen Psaki, in previewing the visit, said she expected a “warm and constructive dialogue” between the two leaders.